Finalizing

 1. Select the name of your model you registered for this course to open up the model details page.

-2. On the left sidebar that appears for your model, click Validation Report.
+2. On the left sidebar that appears for your model, click Validation under Documents.

 3. Click on 1.
 Executive Summary to add and edit a content block.